Innovation of mental health & wellness education

 For several years Ally has been asked to be part of the following health panels: Community Consultation Committee for the Grand Pacific and Medicare Local and Wesley Life Force National Suicide Prevention Panels.

 She believes that early prevention offers the greatest hope for intervention recovery and therefore takes every opportunity to educate the community to recognise the early signs of mental illness, without stigmatising or discriminating.

 Her impact has received both National and International recognition.

-Some sample community clients she has worked with include: University of Sydney, Schizophrenia Foundation, Mental Health Professionals Network, Australian Psychological Society, Youth Off the Streets, Navitas English, Strategic Community Assistance to Refugee Families (SCARF), the Illawarra Multicultural Services (IMS), Wesley Life Force Suicide Prevention Networks, TEAMhealth and NSW Service for the Treatment and Rehabilitation of Torture and Trauma Survivors (STRTTS).
+Some sample community clients she has worked with include: University of Sydney, Schizophrenia Foundation, Mental Health Professionals Network, Australian Psychological Society, Youth Off the Streets, Navitas English, Strategic Community Assistance to Refugee Families (SCARF), the Illawarra Multicultural Services (IMS), Wesley Life Force Suicide Prevention Networks, TEAMhealth and NSW Service for the Treatment and Rehabilitation of Torture and Trauma Survivors (STARTTS).

 Ally is available for speaking opportunities.
 Her key note message addresses the topic of living with passion and sharing stories from the Mind Blank journey.

 Her appearance at your conference/event will be highly engaging and inspirational.
 Ally is a huge mental health advocate and her energy is contagious.